kirenguyen/pepperServer/README.md

 - When adding a Pepper, enter the `room_id` you want the Pepper to be in (ex: `1`, `2`).
 - When adding a Micro:Bit, enter the `microbit_name` you want the Pepper to be in.
-- When pairing a Micro:Bit, enter the 'UUID' of the Micro:Bit you want to pair to, then press the `Pair Micro:Bit` button.
+- When pairing a Micro:Bit, enter the 'ID' of the Micro:Bit you want to pair to, then press the `Pair Micro:Bit` button.

 ### Issues